emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 					(\ u -> hom2 A x a a u (id-arr A a) d)
 					(\ u -> (Eq-Segal-homotopy-hom2' A AisSegal x a u d)))))))

-#def isSegal-representable-dhomTo-hom2
+#def is-segal-representable-dhomTo-hom2
 	(A : U)						-- The ambient type.
-	(AisSegal : isSegal A)		-- A proof that A is a Segal type.
+	(AisSegal : is-segal A)		-- A proof that A is a Segal type.
 	(a x y : A)					-- The representing object and two points in the base.
 	(f : hom A x y)				-- An arrow in the base.
 	(v : hom A y a)				-- A lift of the codomain.